William Golding: Early life and education

-War service
+Military service

 During World War II, Golding joined the Royal Navy in 1940.
 He served on a destroyer which was briefly involved in the pursuit and sinking of the German battleship Bismarck.
 Golding participated in the invasion of Normandy on D-Day, commanding a landing craft that fired salvoes of rockets onto the beaches.
 He was also in action at Walcheren in October and November 1944, during which time 10 out of 27 assault craft that went into the attack were sunk.
+Golding rose to the rank of lieutenant.